haskell/happy/doc/introduction.rst

      single: back-ends; arrays

-   (this is not the default because we have found this generates slower parsers than :ref:`item-default-backend`).
+   (this is not the default because we have found this generates slower parsers than the :ref:`standard <item-standard-backend>` backend).

 #.
 Haskell with :index:`GHC` (Glasgow Haskell) extensions.

    .. index::
      single: back-ends; GHC

-   This is a slightly faster option than :ref:`item-default-backend` for Glasgow Haskell users.
+   This is a slightly faster option than the :ref:`standard <item-standard-backend>` backend for Glasgow Haskell users.

 #.
 GHC Haskell with string-encoded arrays.
    This is the fastest/smallest option for GHC users.